 Rose graduated from Fordham University with concentrations in economics and chemistry.
 She received an MBA from the University of Chicago Booth School of Business.
 Rose is Series 7, 24, 63, and 65 registered.

-Caitlin McLaughlin, Director of Total Rewards, The PNC Financial Services Group
+Caitlin McLaughlin, Senior Vice President, Director of Total Rewards, The PNC Financial Services Group

 McLaughlin joined PNC in 2009 as head of training and development for Corporate and Institutional Bank (C&IB).
 In 2010, she assumed additional responsibility for campus recruiting.
 In 2011, she was named director of talent acquisition and in 2012 she assumed additional oversight for metrics & analytics.
 McLaughlin assumed her current role in April 2013.